sachinym/dp-203-azure-data-engineer/Instructions/Labs/19-Stream-Power-BI.md

 8. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

 9. While you are waiting for the script to complete, continue with the next task.

-  <validation step="1a5e7a33-b485-4ed2-8a73-0baa1faffc34" />

-  >**Congratulations** on completing the task!
+> **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-  > - If you receive a success message, you can proceed to the next task.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+Alternatively, you can navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+  <validation step="1a5e7a33-b485-4ed2-8a73-0baa1faffc34" />

 ## Task 2: Create a Power BI workspace